Question: Should I Get a Video Projector or a Television for my Home Theater?

 3. Due to the very large screen sizes used in video projection, standard TV or satellite do not look as good as they do on standard large screen television.
 In addition, VHS looks very poor, due to its low resolution..
 If you have HDTV-cable or HDTV-satellite, you would get much better results.

-Ideally, video projection is really best for viewing DVD, Blu-ray, HD-DVD movies and for big events, such as the Super Bowl, or, if viewing a TV program, limit it to that season-ending cliff hanger.
+Ideally, video projection is really best for viewing DVD, Blu-ray, HD-DVD (if you still have an HD-DVD player) movies and for big events, such as the Super Bowl, or, if viewing a TV program, limit it to that season-ending cliff hanger.
 If you desire longer bulb life, limit your viewing to about 12 hours a week and your projection bulb might last several years.

 If you are looking for a replacement for total nightly TV watching, it would be more cost effective to buy a large screen LCD or Plasma set rather than a video projector.